 Edward Whymper is the author of this book.
 This book is his own story of climbing in the Alps for nine years.
 Scrambles amongst the Alps was published in 1871.
 Whymper perfectly writes it.
 The thrill and sheer bravery of him while encountering the mountains is simply breath-taking.
 The thriller elements in the book redefine it, staying in the Alps when there were merely no facilities like nylon ropes, thermal clothing, specific techniques, and air rescues makes his experience more extraordinary.
 It is also considered one of the best adventure literature ever written.

 Edward Whymper was a wood engraver.
 When he saw the Alps for the first time he was only 20 years old.
 It was then in 1860.
 The high mountain seems to him more like a challenge than a piece of fascination.
 Also, his dream was to become an articulate explorer.
 Soon he becomes one of the best climbers in the nascent field of mountaineering.
 However, Whymper also faced failures.
-The most devastating was the Matterhorn mountain, which was called the Holy Grail at that time.
+Also the most devastating was the Matterhorn mountain, which was called the Holy Grail at that time.
 He succeeds in his eighth attempt.
-Scrambles Amongst the Alps is considered classical climbing literature among the Switzerland books.
+Also Scrambles Amongst the Alps is considered classical climbing literature among the Switzerland books.